 Medium-sized breeds (30 to 50 pounds)

 Medium-sized breeds weighing about 30 pounds will require close to 920 calories daily.
-On the other hand, heavier medium-sized breeds with bodyweight close to 50 pounds require 1350 calories regularly.
+On the other hand, heavier medium-sized breeds with a weight close to 50 pounds require 1350 calories regularly.

 Large breed dogs

 Large breed dogs can be expected to weigh around 70 pounds.
-Keeping their activity in mind, large breed dogs require 1740 calories daily to ensure they are of healthy weight.
+Considering their activity, large breed dogs require 1740 calories daily to ensure they are of healthy weight.

 Giant breed dogs

 Giant breed dogs are estimated to weigh around 90 pounds.
-Recognizing that they are larger, active breeds, these dogs require close to 2100 calories daily.
+Recognizing that they are larger, active breeds, these dogs require nearly 2100 calories daily.

 What is life-stage nutrition?

 Your dog’s life stage also affects its nutritional requirements.
-Considering your dog’s age is extremely important when selecting the right dog food.
+Therefore, considering your dog’s age when selecting the right dog food is extremely important.

 Dietary needs vary across life stages.
-Therefore, keeping your dog’s age in mind when planning its diet can benefit your dog’s health in the long run.
+Therefore, considering your dog’s age when planning its diet can benefit your dog’s health in the long run.

 Puppies